agdturner/ccg-v3d/README.md

 - Implement area calculations for shapes.
 - Implement [tetrahedron](https://en.wikipedia.org/wiki/Tetrahedron) - a truely 3D object.

-* The library began development in March 2020 and is actively being developed.
+* The library began development in March 2020.
+After something of a [hiatus](https://en.wiktionary.org/wiki/hiatus), I am finding more time to develop it again.

 ## Known uses and issues
 Nothing yet!